topdna/s5cmd/README.md

 s5cmd --numworkers 10 cp '/Users/foo/bar/*' s3://mybucket/foo/bar/
 ```

-Additionally, this flag is used to calculate hashes when using `sync` operation with `--hash-only` flag.
+Additionally, this flag is used to calculate hashes when using the `sync` operation with the `--hash-only` flag.

 ### concurrency